nijinvinod/Bioskoop/README.md

 <b><i>Demo Hashtags - Interstellar, Twilight, Cinderella</i></b><br/><br/>
 <b>Live Version</b><br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Install <b>Bioskoop-Live.apk</b> from the above git tree.<br/>
 This version will enable you to add any Twitter Hashtag and retrieve tweets and results accordingly.<br/>
+Note:
-Note: This will take some time as Watson has to process all the tweets and segregate accordingly.
+<li>This will take some time as Watson has to process all the tweets and segregate accordingly. </li>
-Try adding one hashtag at a time, as Watson allows only 1000 requests per day.<br/>
+<li>Try adding one hashtag at a time, as Watson allows only 1000 requests per day.</li>
-Since this service is build for hackathon purpose, trail version doesn't allow extended support.
-Also, as we are processing large number of tweets 1000 requests gets over very soon.<br/>
+<li>Since this service is build for hackathon purpose, trail version doesn't allow extended support.
+Also, as we are processing large number of tweets 1000 requests gets over very soon.</li>
-Recommend you to have a look at Quick Demo APK if you face this issue.
+<li>Recommend you to have a look at Quick Demo APK if you face this issue.</li>

 #Video URL
 Choose <b>Bioskoop.mp4</b> from the Git Tree and play it.<br/>